-Old Shame: Danny Slavin, who essentially took the role of Leo to pay for law school and pretty much retired from acting afterwards.
-Nasty behind the scenes crap that went on while filming the Lost Galaxy/Lightspeed Rescue team-up the following season (essentially, the producers tried to screw over Amy Miller, the actress who played Trakeena, as far as refusing to pay her the salary they had previously agreed to; Slavin literally walked off the set alongside Miller in protest of this, forcing the producers to have to hire a body double for the remainder of his scenes and pretty much avoid showing his face during the team-up episode) only widened the gap.
-He also initially refused to appear in "Forever Red", only agreeing to film several scenes as a personal favor to one of the producers after filming wrapped, scenes that were ultimately added to the final cut of the episode, and has distanced himself from the character ever since, turning down numerous invitations to appear at Morphicon, the annual Power Rangers fan convention.
+Old Shame: Danny Slavin is probably the greatest example of Creator Backlash in Power Rangers.
+It's believed he only took the role of Leo to pay for law school and has retired from acting since.
+Nasty behind-the-scenes crap that went on while filming the Lost Galaxy/Lightspeed Rescue team-up the following season only widened the gap (basically, the producers tried to screw over Trakeena's actress Amy Miller out of her paycheck; Slavin literally walked off the set alongside Miller in protest of this, forcing the producers to have to hire a body double for the remainder of his scenes and do their best to avoid showing his face during the episode).
+It took practically a miracle (and the producers calling in personal favors) to get him to appear in "Forever Red", and he's repeatedly turned down numerous invitations to appear at Power Morphicon.
 Which makes him accepting his Megaforce cameo invitation all that more bizarre.

 The cast was also promised a reunion movie, they never got it.
 Also in the team-up with Lightspeed Rescue most of the plot centers around a little girl than the actual Rangers.
-This lead to Danny Slavin and Amy Miller storming off the set, refusing to come back to the franchise (except for a single appearance in Forever Red, and the upcoming Megaforce cameo noted above, Slavin has refused to have anything to do with the franchise, even refusing to attend conventions).
+This lead to Danny Slavin and Amy Miller storming off the set, refusing to come back to the franchise (except for a single appearance in Forever Red, and the cameo in Super Megaforce noted above, Slavin has refused to have anything to do with the franchise, even refusing to attend conventions for many years.
+However, that all changed in 2014 when he finally decided to attend conventions, with the 2014 Phoenix Comic Con being his first appearance in such events ever — and has since appeared in other conventions, including Power Morphicon 2014; and he even plans on attending more).

 They STARTED with having to turn a nature-themed Sentai into a space themed one, due to the success of Power Rangers in Space.